julien-michot/tinyopt/README.txt

 including unconstrained and non-linear least squares puzzles.
 Perfect for when your science or engineering project is about to implode from too much math.

-Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Newton and Levenberg-Marquardt algorithms, to navigate the complex landscape of non-linear optimization.
+In order to navigate the complex landscape of non-linear optimization, Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms.

 Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, Tinyopt seamlessly integrates the automatic differentiation capabilities.